Scaling SEO at Enterprise Companies by Eliminating Obstacles

 Enterprise companies have seemingly endless stories about happy customers.
 They also have customers who use their products in compelling and inspirational ways, whether they’re selling athletic shoes to a marathon runner or automation technology to NASA.
 The challenge is in managing these stories so you can use them in your digital content marketing.

 A “story database” enables everyone on your team to find the right story for any digital marketing need in just a few seconds.
 Let it live in a shared online database.
 Integrate it with your customer support or sales software if needed so that you can capture those stories, too.

 And then make sure people are actually using the stories.
 Build a system so that when someone encounters a great story, they know what to do with it.
 This is an awesome way to scale digital content marketing, especially when you’re managing hundreds or even thousands of stories.

-Content atomization ensures that you’ll get much more mileage out of each piece of content gets produced, its usefulness isn’t restricted to that sole piece.
-Instead, every piece of content can get repurposed for videos, emails, podcasts, social media posts, blog round-up posts, and much more.
+Content atomization ensures that you’ll get much more mileage out of each piece of content you produce.
+Repurpose content for videos, emails, podcasts and social media posts that all support your SEO blog strategy.
 For example, let’s say you produce a white paper, data-backed and complete with fascinating internal and industry research.
 Not only can you create 20 versions of this same white paper to address 20 different verticals; you can also atomize the content into video, infographics, blog posts, presentations, reports, PR-related editorial pitches, and more.

 Oh, and those fascinating stats you uncovered?
 Put those into a separate section of your story database so people can use them across departments for as long as they stay relevant.